 If you look at your contract, you can see how the fees work.
 From here, you can determine the cost.

-Most Common Property Management Fees
+Common Property Management Charges

 - Management fees